champa720/material.io/_sections/materials/social-studies/cc-basics/chapter-2/lesson-2.2.md

 tag: US History

 excerpt: "Increased taxation without representation in government led colonists to rebel against English rule.
 Once the colonists won their independence, they developed a new form of government.
 As the country grew, settlers moved west.
 This expansion led to conflict in territories that belonged to other nations."

-source:
-- title: Common Core Basics
-  subject: Social Studies
-  chapter: 2
-  toc_type: Lesson
-  toc_number: 2.2
-  pages: 78 - 85

-objectives:
-- Understand the causes and effects of the American Revolution
-- Understand how and why the Constitution was developed
-- Recognize how the new nation grew geographically and economically

-skills:
-- core: Identify Cause-and-Effect Relationships
-- reading: Understand Cause and Effect

-vocabulary:
-- annex
-- cause
-- Constitution
-- effect
-- expansion
-- federal
-- independence
-- revolution
-- sectional

-key_concept:
-- concept: >
-    After defeating the British, the new United States established a democratic government.
-As the nation grew, conflict between regions increased.
-- example: >
-    Think about a disagreement that you have had with a friend or family member.
-How did you resolve the disagreement?
-Was the other person satisfied with the resolution?<br /><br />Compromise is important in resolving disagreements.
-A compromise is reached when both sides find a solution that is agreeable to them.
-To reach a fair compromise, both sides must be flexible.
-When creating the new federal government, the founders compromised on several issues.
 ---
 ## The American Revolution